Invincible Season 2 Ending For Part 1 Explained

 Meanwhile, his father will be – yep, you guessed it – executed for his betrayal of the empire.

-‘Gen V’ Season 2 Renewal: Here’s What Awaits Fans In The Next Instalment Of The Superhero Spectacle
+‘Gen V’ Season 2: Here’s What Awaits Fans In The Next Instalment Of The Superhero Spectacle

 Everything We Know About ‘Invincible’ Season 2: Release Date, Plot, Teaser, Poster And More